Braintrust-AT/TinymceBundle/README.md

 This bundle makes it very easy to add the TinyMCE WYSIWYG editor to your Symfony2 project.

+> NOTE!
+This repo has been forked from stfalcon/TinymceBundle.

 ## Installation

 ### Choose the appropriate version